 But you don’t want to discourage the licking by pushing them away or making them feel unwanted.

 Instead, find a distraction to make the cat stop licking you.
 For example, you can start by playing and interacting with him.
-Also, consider play toys to keep him busy.
+Also, consider playing with toys to keep him busy.

-Tasty food is also an excellent distractor, but I wouldn’t recommend much of this because too many treats may be harmful to their health.
+Tasty food is also an excellent distractor, but I wouldn’t recommend much of it because too many treats may be harmful to their health.

 Is it normal for my cat to lick my toes?

 Yes, licking, in general, is normal behavior for cats.
-In any case, most cats spend most of their time grooming and napping (4).
+In any case, most cats spend most of their time grooming and napping.

 Why does my cat sit at my feet and stare at me?